Jacob Olsen’s review published on Letterboxd :

 The haircut-sequence is an important part of this.
 As before a surgical procedure, the skulls are prepared for the psychological interventions that will follow.
 Human hair, an important part of who you are, is left behind in a heap on the floor.
 By completely changing and standardizing appearance this helps alienating the recruits both to themselves and to others.
 They are standardized, given nicknames to conceal their true identity, they are formed into homogenous killing machines.

 This film is highly regarded.
-Stanley Kubrick is also generally recognized as a genius, and as a director extremely focused on details.
-How is it then, that this film could be full of continuity errors?
+Stanley Kubrick is also generally recognized as a genius, and as a director who was extremely focused on details.
+Then how is it possible that this film is full of continuity errors?
 Or isn't it?

 Some of these errors are so illogical that there is reason to assume the opposite - they are placed there on purpose.

 I will continue assuming that you have seen the film and know it well enough.
 Immense spoilers ahead.

 Boot Camp ended with a highly dramatic experience.
 Yet, this experience isn't mentioned with one word after that.
 Did Gomer Pyle ever exist?
 Two of the most important scenes involving Pyle are bathed in a special blue light, without any obvious natural explanation.
 Other night scenes are much darker.
 In addition, the music changes to a heavy breathing, not unlike when someone is sleeping.
 We even see Pyle breathing along with the music.